UWrc/UWrc.github.io/docs/resources/data-commons/rubin_edp2.md

 title: Rubin Observatory EDP2 Dataset
 ---

-:::tip
+:::warning
-This dataset is available on **Hyak Tillicum**.
+This dataset is only available on **Tillicum**.
 :::

 Sponsoring groups are Željko Ivezić, James Davenport, Nora Shipp, and Mario Jurić.
 Users are Audrey Budlong, Anastasios Tzanidakis, Peter Ferguson, Ian Chow, Jake Kurlander, and Ryder Strauss.
-Initial deployment of **TBD_DATE**.
+Initial deployment of **Aug 2026**.

 ## What is this?